JakDaniels/MIOS/README.md

 and edit accordingly.
 Most stuff should be set up already, but you will need to set the database usernames and passwords etc.

+Run

+	./opensim.sh.php --help

-Run ./opensim.sh.php --help for more instructions on manipulating Instances once the initial config is done.
+for more instructions on manipulating Instances once the initial config is done.

-In general, on a new system where you want to run MIOS and opensim do the following:
+In general, on a new system where you want to run MIOS and OpenSim do the following:

 1) As root, create a user that will run the opensim instances: